pmchozas/termcat-conversion/README.md

 ## Our proposal: a mapping-based conversion platform

 In order to ease the data conversion to the producers of terminological resources, we propose a mappings-based conversion platform.
-To this aim, two complementary modules will be built: a Data Conversion Module, and a Data Querying Module.
+To this aim, two complementary modules will be built: a Data Conversion Module and a Data Querying Module.
 The former will be in charge of transforming the terminological resources into RDF, using Ontolex-lemon as the core ontology.
-The latter, on the other hand, will enable users to query the data transformed by the Data Conversion Module.
+The latter, on the other hand, will enable non SPARQL users to easily query the data transformed by the Data Conversion Module.

 <p align="center">